flaxsearch/flaxcode/flax_search_service/docs/api.rst

 Replay Log               /dbs/<db_name>/log                             /botany/log
 ======================== ============================================== =================================

-.. [#chk] Needs more thought.

 .. [#docids] Document IDs can be any string, not just numeric.
 However, note that they must be escaped as described below.

 .. [#terms] Is terms exposing too much?
 But it's good for populating dropdown lists.

 TODO: Add support for facets, spelling correction.

-FIXME: Xappy has rich query constructors, how do we make them RESTful? - we probably don't; just define a JSON format for representing a query, heirarchically, as a combination of various subqueries.

 Formats
 =======